HOW TO CHOOSE

 PARCHMENT

-A marble-like, undulating surface resembling true parchment, a writing surface made from animal skins.
-French Parchtone was introduced in 1949 as the first 100% animal-free printable parchment paper made entirely from wood pulp.
+A marble-like, undulating surface resembling true parchment; a writing surface made from animal skins.
+We introduced French Parchtone in 1949 as the first 100% animal-free printable parchment paper made entirely from wood pulp.

 SMOOTH